Generic Name: sevelamer hydrochloride

 Renagel contains sevelamer hydrochloride, a non-absorbed binding crosslinked polymer.
 It contains multiple amines separated by one carbon from the polymer backbone.
 These amines exist in a protonated form in the intestine and interact with phosphate molecules through ionic and hydrogen bonding.
 By binding phosphate in the dietary tract and decreasing absorption, sevelamer hydrochloride lowers the phosphate concentration in the serum.

 In addition to effects on serum phosphate levels, sevelamer hydrochloride has been shown to bind bile acids in vitro and in vivo in experimental animal models.
 Bile acid binding by ion exchange resins is a well-established method of lowering blood cholesterol.
 Because sevelamer binds bile acids, it may interfere with normal fat absorption and thus may reduce absorption of fat-soluble vitamins such as A, D, and K. In clinical trials of sevelamer hydrochloride, both the mean total and LDL cholesterol declined by 15% to 31%.
 This effect is observed after 2 weeks.
 Triglycerides, HDL cholesterol, and albumin did not change.

 A mass balance study using 14C-sevelamer hydrochloride in 16 healthy male and female volunteers showed that sevelamer hydrochloride is not systemically absorbed.
 No absorption studies have been performed in patients with renal disease.

-Coadministered single dose of 2.8 grams of sevelamer hydrochloride in fasted state decreased the bioavailability of ciprofloxacin by approximately 50% in healthy subjects.
+Coadministered single dose of 2.8 g of sevelamer hydrochloride in fasted state decreased the bioavailability of ciprofloxacin by approximately 50% in healthy subjects.